GSA/search-gov/README.markdown

     rake

-## Travis CI
+## Circle CI

-We use [Travis](https://travis-ci.com/GSA/usasearch) for continuous integration.
-Build artifacts, such as logs, coverage reports, and screenshots are uploaded into the 'usasearch-travis-artifacts' bucket on AWS.
-Check there for information that may help debug a failure that can't be reproduced locally and/or consistently.
+We use [CircleCI](https://circleci.com/gh/GSA/usasearch) for continuous integration.
+Build artifacts, such as logs, are available in the 'Artifacts' tab of each CircleCI build.

 # Code Coverage